Oscaretz/End-to-end-pipeline-VideoStreaming/README.md

 # Tasks:

+# New More urgent Tasks:
+* Creation of script to create a .env file, maybe I can do it with bash so it's more easier.
+* Repair Everything from the Container to use MsSQLServer and some stuff with MongoDB.
+* Implement DBT in Docker.

 # Urgent Tasks:
 * Creation of Docker Personalized Image.
 (David)
 * Creation of entire Docker env with Docker compose.
 (David)